bevyengine/bevy-website/content/learn/book/intro/the-next-three-letters.md

 ## Resources

 **Resources** are global state singletons.
-Unlike [components](../the-three-letters#the-c-components), which are reused across multiple entities, there is only one instance of a resource of type `R` at a time.
+Unlike [components](../the-three-letters#the-c-components), which are reused across multiple entities, resources are unique.
+For any given resource type (like `Score` in the example below), there can only be one instance in your game world at a time.

 Like components, resources in Bevy are also "just Rust structs" (or enums).

 ```rs